kylaerod/Scheduling-Workday/README.md

 ## Usage

-By starting with a basic skeleton, you then add in you javascript for the function of the calendar.
+By starting with a basic skeleton, you then add in javascript for the function of the calendar.

 ![Top of the page](images/Top_C_SC.png)
 ![Bottom of the page](images/Bottom_C_SC.png)